aswinkrishnapb/ip-obfuscator/README.md

 # ip-obfuscator
-A simple python based ipv4 address obfuscator.
+A simple obfuscation tool based ob shell script used for ipv4 address obfuscation.